UlordChain/UlordChain/README.md

 What is UlordChain?
 ------------------

-UlordChain is the basic layer of Ulord, a decentralized featured blockchain based on Dash Core, which supports intermediate layer and top application layer commands.
+UlordChain is a infrastructure chain layer and adopts the mixed consensus mechanism of POW and POS.
+It's the infrastructure and supports the intermediate layer and top application layer of the Ulord.

 Building UlordChain
 -------------------